Introduction

 - Cannot function without screens

-- Shows behavioral or emotional changes
+- Shows noticeable emotional or behavioural changes

-- Experiences academic decline
+- Experiences a decline in academic performance

-- Becomes socially isolated
+- Becomes socially withdrawn or isolated

 Final Thoughts